noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 ### Pre-allocating memory

 Again, a common topic I won't dwell on too much.
-Essentially, R is bad at continually re-sizing objects.
-So if you have a loop creates a vector or list, don't append to the vector or list, but instead make an *empty* object of the correct size first, than fill in its elements.
+Essentially, R is bad at continually re-sizing objects, because it makes an extra copy of these objects each time So if you have a loop creates a vector or list, don't append to the vector or list, but instead make an *empty* object of the correct size first, than fill in its elements.